MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-quickstart-blob.md

 + Create an [Azure AI Search service](search-create-service-portal.md) or [find an existing service](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices).
 You can use a free service for this quickstart.

-+ Azure Storage account with Blob Storage.
++ An Azure Storage account with Azure Blob Storage.

 > [!NOTE]
 > This quickstart uses [Azure AI services](https://azure.microsoft.com/services/cognitive-services/) for the AI transformations.
 Because the workload is so small, Azure AI services is tapped behind the scenes for free processing for up to 20 transactions.
 You can complete this exercise without having to create an Azure AI multi-service resource.